-In discussing what might generically be called “oil degradation”, it is necessary to first understand some fundamentals about lubricant formulation.
-The majority of lubricating oils are comprised of a base oil - either mineral or synthetic - and additives, used to either enhance an existing base oil property, suppress an undesirable property or add some new property to the finished lubricant.
+In discussing what might generically be called “oil degradation,” it is necessary first to understand some fundamentals about lubricant formulation.
+The majority of lubricating oils are comprised of a base oil (either mineral or synthetic) and additives, which are used to either enhance an existing base oil property, suppress an undesirable property or add some new property to the finished lubricant.

-The effects of additive degradation and how oil analysis can be used to detect additive depletion rates are discussed in David Wooton’s article on page 24.
+The effects of additive degradation and how oil analysis can be used to detect additive depletion rates are discussed in David Wooton’s article.
 This article focuses on the physical and chemical changes that occur to base oils when they degrade and how oil analysis can be used as a vital early warning sign of incipient problems.

 Figure 1.
 The Three Common Methods of Hydrocarbon Oil Degradation.

-Oxidation is perhaps the most common chemical reaction, not just in lubrication chemistry, but also in nature as a whole.
-Simply stated, oxidation is the chemical reaction of an oil molecule with oxygen, which is present from either ambient or entrained air.
-(In a strict chemical sense, oxidation does not necessarily need to involve oxygen, although for the purposes of this article, the discussion is confined to oxidation reactions involving oxygen.)
+Oxidation is perhaps the most common chemical reaction, not just in lubrication chemistry but also in nature as a whole.
+Stated simply: oxidation is the chemical reaction of an oil molecule with oxygen, which is present from either ambient or entrained air.
+(In a strict chemical sense, oxidation does not necessarily need to involve oxygen, although, for the purposes of this article, the discussion is confined to oxidation reactions involving oxygen.)

-Oil oxidation is no different than other commonly encountered oxidation reaction, such as rusting.
-Just like the effects rusting and other corrosive processes have on metal substrates, oil oxidations results in a catastrophic and permanent chemical change to the base oil molecules.
+Oil oxidation is no different than other commonly encountered oxidation reactions, such as rusting.
+Just like the effects that rusting and other corrosive processes have on metal substrates, oil oxidation results in a catastrophic and permanent chemical change to the base oil molecules.

-The rate at which base oil molecules react with oxygen depends on a number of factors.
-Perhaps the most critical is temperature.
+The rate at which base oil molecules react with oxygen depends on several factors, with temperature perhaps being the most critical.
 Like many chemical reactions, oxidation rates increase exponentially with increasing temperature due to the Arrehenius rate rule.
 For most mineral oils, a general rule of thumb is that the rate of oxidation doubles for every 10°C (18°F) rise in temperature above 75°C (165°F).

-Because of this, synthetic oils are often required in high temperature applications to prevent rapid oil oxidation.
+Because of this, synthetic oils (including synthetic hydrocarbons) are often required in high-temperature applications to prevent rapid oil oxidation.
 But why are synthetic hydrocarbon oils (SHCs) more oxidatively stable than conventional minerals oils?
 After all, they’re both comprised of carbon and hydrogen atoms joined together in similar paraffinic chains to refined mineral oils.

-Unsaturated molecules are by their very nature more reactive than saturated molecules.
-Anyone who has visited a doctor or dietitian recently will know that switching from saturated fat to unsaturated fat in one’s diet has some health benefits.
-In this instance, unsaturated molecules are more desirable, because they are more readily broken down by the body — they react faster.
+Unsaturated molecules are, by their very nature, more reactive than saturated molecules.
+Anyone who has visited a doctor or dietitian will know that switching from saturated fat to unsaturated fat in one’s diet has some health benefits.
+In this instance, unsaturated molecules are more desirable because they are more readily broken down by the body — they react faster.

 Secondly, the chemical structure of the paraffinic molecules formed during the production of certain SHCs, such as polyalphaolefins (PAOs), ensures that fewer reactive tertiary hydrogen and carbon atoms are present (Figure 3).
 Tertiary hydrogen and carbon atoms are more prone to direct reaction with oxygen, resulting in the formation of hydroperoxides and other oxygenated reaction by-products.

 While controlling temperature and using higher-quality base oils can help limit the degree and rate of oxidation, the eventual breakdown of the base oil molecules due to oxidative processes is inevitable.
-When this occurs, a number of oxygenated by-products are formed as illustrated in Figure 2.
-One common feature of these reaction by-products is the carbon-oxygen double bonds, termed a carbonyl group.
+When this occurs, a number of oxygenated by-products are formed, as illustrated in Figure 2.
+One common feature of these reaction by-products is the carbon-oxygen double bond, termed a carbonyl group.

 Carbonyl groups are noted for their characteristic absorption of infrared light in the 1740 cm-1 region.
 For this reason, Fourier transform infrared spectroscopy (FTIR), which measures the degree of infrared absorption in different parts of the infrared spectrum, can be an excellent tool for pinpointing base oil oxidation (Figure 4).